All pupils and students will access a personalised and bespoke curriculum offer. Our curriculum principles encompass:

 - Functional Skills up to GCSE and GCSE equivalent qualifications in English, Numeracy, Computing, Multimedia and PE.
 In addition to these qualifications, Springboard Project will begin to build students’ portfolios using individual skills and talents through recognised accreditation providers such as Open Awards and Edexcel to ensure young people have a portfolio (with currency) ready for their next steps into employment, volunteering and playing their part in the community.

-- the opportunity to access high quality ‘community ‘qualifications; Duke of Edinburgh’s Awards, Prince’s Trust, Emergency First Aid and Heart Start to enrich and enhance students’ skills in the wider community.
+- The opportunity to access high quality ‘community ‘qualifications; Duke of Edinburgh’s Awards, Emergency First Aid and others to enrich and enhance students’ skills in the wider community.

-- established links to real life through the world of work using our unqiue employability strands of ‘pre–internship’, ‘Bridging the Gap’ and other meaningful experiences in the workplace.
+- Established links to real life through the world of work using our unqiue employability pathways called ‘Preparing for Working Life’ and ‘Experiencing Working Life’.

 - small group teaching.